ML Roadmap: 6 Months from Zero to Deployed Model (2026)

 If you're optimizing for speed to employment in 2026, the AI engineering track (LLMs, RAG, agents) has more open positions and faster ramp-up for developers with Python experience.

-Core: NumPy, Pandas, Matplotlib, scikit-learn.
+What Python libraries do I need for ML?
+Core stack: NumPy, Pandas, Matplotlib, scikit-learn.
 Deep learning: PyTorch.
 LLMs: Hugging Face Transformers, LangChain.
-Data: datasets (HF), DVC.
+Data versioning: DVC.
+Experiment tracking: Weights and Biases.
 Deployment: FastAPI, Docker.
+Start with the core stack and add as needed per stage.

-DeepLearning.AI's courses are free to audit and have strong signal.
+Should I get a ML certificate?
+DeepLearning.AI courses are free to audit and have strong signal.
 Andrew Ng's Machine Learning Specialization on Coursera is the most recognized ML certificate.
-These complement portfolio projects — they don't replace them.
+Certificates complement portfolio projects but do not replace them — employers look at what you have built.

 Start Here